Percodan® (Oxycodone and Aspirin)

 - Muscle relaxants

-- Risk of bleeding may increase if taken with blood thinners (dabigatran, enoxaparin, warfarin, and others) or anti-platelet drugs (clopidogrel)
+- The risk of bleeding may increase if taken with blood thinners (dabigatran, enoxaparin, warfarin, and others) or anti-platelet drugs (clopidogrel)

 - Pain medications (butorphanol, nalbuphine, pentazocine)